enonic/old-xp-doc/doc/operations/backup.rst

   }

 The indices will be closed for the duration of a restore operation, meaning that no request will be accepted while the restore in running.
-To ease the process, we have provided a :ref:`toolbox-restore` tool.
+To ease the process, we have provided a :ref:`toolbox-restore-snapshot` tool.

 ..
 WARNING::